Striped Bass Are In!! • Last Chance For Spring Blackfish-Fluke Ready To Open • Porgies Start May 1st-Weakfish Not Far Behind

 May fishing forecast will be Weakfish and Bluefish at the local docks.
 It's time to try tins or bucktails or if bait is preferred, use a chunk of bunker or mackerel.

-Another favorite of anglers, Weakfish have begun to pop up in our local waters.
+Another favorite of anglers, Weakfish will soon pop up in our local waters.
 Weakfish are similar in appearance to a sea trout and provide fun fishing and an even better meal.
 The best way to catch these fish would be a jelly worm rigged with pink gulp.
 A great bait for weakfish would be clam or squid strips.

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here